EdTech Fundraising Tips: Advice from our Portfolio

 Since the start of the pandemic, the EdTech market has seen a dramatic increase in investment.
-So we asked three of our portfolio company founders for their reflections and advice when fundraising as an EdTech company.
+In light of this, we asked three of our portfolio company founders for their reflections and advice in fundraising for an EdTech company in the current climate.

 The EdTech market has seen a dramatic increase in investment since the start of the pandemic; with funding up 2x on 2018 at $16B in 2020.
 We asked three of our portfolio company founders: Neal Shenoy, Co-Founder & CEO of HOMER; Ben Caulfield, Co-Founder & CEO of Eedi; and Ulrik Christensen, Executive Chairman & CEO of Area9 Lyceum for their reflections and advice when fundraising as an EdTech company.